kartverket/automatisk-generalisering/docs/setup/verifying.md

 ## Testing  that your environment is set up correctly.

 To test that everything is working as intended we can test a little script.
-Try running the script called `setup_test.py`, located under `automatic-generalization-kv\setup_guide\ `.
+Try running the script called `test_setup.py`, located under `root\docs\setup` [test_setup](https://github.com/kartverket/automatisk-generalisering/blob/main/docs/setup/test_setup.py).

 - Run the file to test that everyting is set up correctly.
 ### Interpreting the result